Revenue Reverend

 L2.
 1000dh orange

 The inscription above middle left seems to be a warning to keep medicines out of the reach of children.
-The top inscription differs between the two values.
+The top inscription differs between the two values but the printing is too small to be legible.

 Municipal